Wathwood Hospital (Medium Secure Service) Independent Patients Advocacy Service

 Referrals usually come from the individual seeking advocacy support.
 We will however act on referrals from other sources, but the person can choose not to meet the advocate or turn down any support offered if they did not make the referral themselves.

-Our IMHAs give information on, and help patients to understand, the legislation they are subject to and how this affects their lives.
+Our IMHAs give information on, and help people to understand, the legislation they are subject to and how this affects their lives.
 This may include the conditions or restrictions placed on them and their rights under the MHA 1983 (amended 2007).
-IMHAs can also help the patient to understand what medical treatment is being given or proposed and give information on the authority under which the treatment would be given.
+IMHAs can also help the person to understand what medical treatment is being given or proposed and give information on the authority under which the treatment would be given.

 Who is eligible?

-If the patient lacks capacity, the IMHA can still request access to records for a specific reason, however, in this circumstance the person holding the records must consider whether it is appropriate and necessary for the IMHA to have access to the records.
+If the person lacks capacity, the IMHA can still request access to records for a specific reason, however, in this circumstance the person holding the records must consider whether it is appropriate and necessary for the IMHA to have access to the records.

-Patients can choose not to meet the IMHA or turn down any support offered if they did not make the referral themselves.
+People can choose not to meet the IMHA or turn down any support offered if they did not make the referral themselves.